 There's a steel works here that's also about a hundred years old, modernized by an Italian company in the 90s and apparently doing well.
 The diagnostic tests come from a firm called B.R.A.H.M.S. (which works with a French firm called Cezanne--is this getting culturally complicated?)

 B.R.A.H.M.S in Hennigsdorf.
-Photo, Skatz-Nelstar, Wiki Commons.
+Photo, Skatz-Nelstar, Wiki Commons. |

 There's a biomass plant along the river here that produces distance heat for the area.
 (Note for friends in more thinly populated parts of the world: we don't do individual-building furnaces here.
 Your heat is piped to your building from some central plant.
 The idea of an individual little furnace not just in each building but in each apartment, popular in newer American buildings, would strike the locals with horror here, because little furnaces are likely to be inefficient.)

 The industrial stuff is on the west bank of the river here.
 On the east bank, north of Hennigsdorf, there's a stretch of woods and heath-land, the Stolper Heide, about two km wide and--how long? maybe 8 km?--that looks like good walking territory.
-I should be able to reconnect to transit at a little town athe other end of the woods.
+I should be able to reconnect to transit at a little town at the other end of the woods.

 Here is the coat of arms of Hennigsdorf: two sickle blades at the bottom (that's for agriculture, which also exists in these parts), an anvil (that's for the heavy industry), and a heron that has just caught a fish (that's for the quasi-wild east side of the river).

 Hennigsdorf coat-of-arms.
-Wiki Commons.
+Wiki Commons. |

 On the way over to the east bank of the river, you (or at least I) end up going through a park dominated by a clumpy Soviet-style memorial to the Hennigsdorf workers who were killed in the Kapp-Putsch.
 The inscription says, "Honor to the fallen heroes of the working class in the Kapp-Putsch 1920."

 Kapp-Putsch memorial, Hennigsdorf.
-August 2016, my photo.
+August 2016, my photo. |

 The Kapp Putsch was an attempted military coup, a march on Berlin by some Army veterans who weren't happy about the changes in the Germany that had occurred after World War I. Democracy, ugh!
 Civilian rule, Jews in the government, cutbacks in army strength!
 Ugh!
 We need to make Germany great again!
 (This is essentially pre-Nazi, but some of the marchers on Berlin painted swastikas on their helmets.)